Course Catalog 2024-2025

 ANT 250 The Anthropology of Reproduction (4 Credits)

 This course uses anthropological approaches and theories to understand reproduction as a social, cultural and biological process.
 Drawing on cross-cultural studies of pregnancy and childbirth, new reproductive technologies, infertility and family planning, the course examines how society and culture shape biological experiences of reproduction.
-We also explore how anthropological studies and theories of reproduction intersect with larger questions about nature and culture, kinship and citizenship among others. {S}
+The class also explore how anthropological studies and theories of reproduction intersect with larger questions about nature and culture, kinship and citizenship among others. {S}

 Fall, Spring, Variable